 Hello Cornflower

 Every graphics concept that we discuss in this course will be made concrete in code.
-You need a place to write this code.
-Let's make that place right now as you write your first renderer, which will display a cornflower blue rectangle.
+We need a place to write this code.
+Let's make that place right now as we write our first renderer.
+It will display a cornflower blue rectangle, like this:

 Repository

-Your instructor has created a single Git repository for all your project and experimental code.
-Each of your project milestones will be stored in this single repository.
-The repository is currently only on GitHub.
+Your instructor has created a single Git repository for your graphics code this semester.
+All code will be stored in this single repository.
+At this point, the repository is only on GitHub.
 You must clone it to your local computer by following these steps:

 Visit the course GitHub organization using the link on Canvas.